apache/pulsar/site2/docs/io-cdc-debezium.md

 The CDC Debezium source connector pulls messages from MySQL or PostgreSQL to Pulsar topics.

+This guide explains how to congifure and use Debezium source connector.

 ## Configuration

 The configuration of Debezium source connector has the following parameters.